xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Small discontinuities in the LUT may be experienced in certain ranges, particularly close to 0.5 fractional values, so it is preferable to keep in the lower or upper half of the fractional range.
 However the LUT table is always monotonic and so control instability will not occur for that reason.
-The range of the ``sw_pll`` can be seen in the ``sw_pll_range.png`` image.
+The range of the LUT Software PLL can be seen in the ``lut_dco_range.png`` image.
 It should be a reasonably linear response without significant discontinuities.
 If not, try moving the range towards 0.0 or 1.0 where fewer discontinuities will be observed.